orangeduck/mpc/README.md

 ### String Parsers

 All the following functions return basic parsers.
-All of those parsers return strings with the character(s) matched.
+All of those parsers return strings with the character(s) they manage to match.
 They have the following functionality.

 * * *